ninchat/ninchat-api/api.md

 		...
 	}

+The `channel_members_metadata` object consists of user identifiers mapped to objects containing metadata.
+It may include metadata for some, but not necessary all current and past members of the channel.

 If set, the value of `channel_status` will be "unread" or "highlight".
 The `message_time` is the time of the latest message.